wp-plugins/spam-comments-cleaner/readme.txt

 	* Delete once in a day in a regular manner.
 	* Delete twice in a day in a regular manner.
 	* Delete once in a week in a regular manner.
+	* Delete once in a month in a regular manner.
+	* Delete twice in a week in a regular manner.
 	* Delete every day at your custom set time.
 	* Stop spam comments delete.